With Easter just around the corner, my kids are excited to start making some adorable Easter bunny crafts.

 Here’s an Easter Bunny Craft for Kids that is sure to delight even the youngest crafters!

 This cute bunny craft is made by tearing paper and gluing it to a bunny shaped template.

 It’s a great way to use up scrap paper and it’s a simple craft that even young children can do with very little assistance.
 I love easy Easter bunny crafts!

 Disclosure: As an Amazon Associate I earn from qualifying purchases by readers clicking my affiliate links at no additional cost to you.

 This simple Easter bunny craft is a great Easter craft for preschoolers, kindergarteners, and lower elementary, although older kids may enjoy doing it as well!

 According to The OT Toolbox, tearing paper is great for building fine motor skills.
 It helps kids develop hand strength, hand-eye coordination, and helps them build those grasping skills needed to write, button, and zip.

 In addition, if you parent a child with anger or control issues, paper tearing can be therapeutic.
 It can help get out some of their frustrations and anger.

 As a foster parent, I parent kids from hard places.
-One of my kids consistently struggles with control, so we use paper tearing projects and art to help release some of that built up tension.
+One of my kids consistently struggles with control, so we use paper tearing projects and art as a simple way to help release some of that built up tension.
 (Sensory bins and play dough can also help kids manage their emotions).

 Alright!
-Now that we know the benefits of a paper tearing art project, let’s get started on our bunny craft!
+Now that we know the benefits of a paper tearing art project, let’s get started on our adorable bunny crafts!